marblejs/docs/advanced/context.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 The type safety is very important.
 If you are percipient, you'll notice that using previously defined `d2Token` together with provided dependency we can also grab its inferred type.
-Reading from the context is not type safe every time, that's why the provided dependency is wrapped around [`Option`](https://gcanti.github.io/fp-ts/Option.html) monad that you can work on.
+Reading from the context is not safe every time, that's why the provided dependency is wrapped around [`Option`](https://gcanti.github.io/fp-ts/Option.html) monad that you can work on.
 As you can see, the real benefit of using Readers is to be able to provide that context in an implicit way without the need to state it explicitly on each one of the functions that needs it.

 If you try to do a `GET /` request, you should see in the `Hello, world!` message in the response.
 That's how Dependency Injection works in Marble.js!